Watch Felicity Jones flex Oscar muscle as Ruth Bader Ginsburg in ‘On the Basis of Sex’ trailer

 Also starring Justin Theroux, Kathy Bates, and Sam Waterston, the “story of Ruth Bader Ginsburg resonates… on so many levels – from the inspiring partnership she found in her marriage, to overcoming adversity as a woman and discovering the strength of her own voice, to her empathetic commitment to those in need of a voice no matter their gender, race, status or religious beliefs,” according to director Mimi Leder in a statement released at the start of the project’s production last year.
 “In these tumultuous times, stories like this speak to the heart of humanity and remind us what it means to lead with love and compassion as the way forward.”

-On the Basis of Sex hits theaters Dec.
+On the Basis of Sex—written by Ginsburg’s nephew Daniel Stiepleman—hits theaters Dec.
 25, though it is widely expected to make an Oscar-positioning showing on the fall festival circuit — with Focus likely throwing particular weight behind Jones’ lead performance as a contender in the best actress category.
 Until then, watch the film’s first trailer above.

 Comments